Blendify/blender-manual/trunk/blender_docs/manual/render/workbench/options.rst

    Use the Depth of Field settings of the active camera in the viewport.
    Only visible when looking through the camera.

-   The settings are located on :menuselection:`Properties --> Camera --> Depth of Field` Panel.
+   The settings are located on :menuselection:`Properties --> Camera --> Depth of Field` panel.

 Outline
    Render the outline of objects in the viewport.
 The color of the outline can be adjusted.